Back

 1. A taxpayer is a federal S corporation that has not previously filed but recently determined that the corporation has a taxable presence in New Jersey and would like to enter into a Voluntary Disclosure Arrangement (VDA) for the corporation and the shareholders.
 Is that an option?

-Yes, a VDA is allowed where the VDA eligibility requirements are met.
+Yes, a VDA is allowed if the VDA eligibility requirements are met.
 S corporation status may be agreed upon under the VDA.
 See: Voluntary Disclosure Program.

-The taxpayer must submit proof that they received federal S corporation status and the Shareholder Jurisdictional Consent, file Form CBT100S completing Schedule N and paying the minimum tax.
-If the entity wants to be treated as a C corporation for New Jersey purposes, see "Hybrid Corporation (Federal S Corporation filing as New Jersey C Corporation)" for more information on filing.
+The taxpayer must register the business with the Division of Revenue and Enterprise Services and submit proof that they received federal S corporation status and file the Shareholder Jurisdictional Consent.
+Then the S corporation files Form CBT100S for the privilege period.
+If the S corporation is also claiming P.L.
+86-272 protection, they must file Form CBT100S, complete Schedule N, and pay the minimum tax.
+In such situations where the S corporation is claiming P.L.
+86-272 protection and they have an amount that is taxable for federal purposes during a privilege period, they will not be taxed on that portion for New Jersey purposes that they would otherwise be liable to pay pursuant to N.J.S.A.
+54:10A-5(c)(3).
+If the entity wants to be treated as a C corporation for New Jersey purposes, see “Hybrid Corporation (Federal S Corporation filing as New Jersey C Corporation)” for more information on filing.

 1. Suppose an S corporation shareholder that is an Electing Small Business Trust (ESBT) fails to make a New Jersey ESBT election.
 Would it result in the entity losing its S corporation status for New Jersey purposes?